Top Seed Medvedev Crashes Out At Wimbledon Warm-up Halle - UrduPoint

 Medvedev lost 7-5, 7-6 (7-3) against the 35-year-old Spaniard.
 Eighth seed Bautista Agut now boasts a 5-2 career record against the 2021 US Open winner.

-With a poor record on grass, Medvedev has never reached the quarter-finals at Wimbledon, missing last year's tournament due to a ban on Russian athletes due to the war in Ukraine.
+With a poor record on the surface Medvedev has never reached the quarter-finals at Wimbledon, missing last year's tournament due to a ban on Russian athletes over the war in Ukraine.

+In Friday's final match, third seed Andrey Rublev came from behind to defeat Dutchman Tallon Griekspoor, setting up a meeting with Bautista Agut.

+Rublev lost the first set 3-6 but won the next two 6-3, 6-4, making it the second time he beat Griekspoor this season after another three-set win at the Qatar Open in Doha in February.

 Olympic gold medallist Alexander Zverev also progressed into the semi-finals after defeating Chilean Nicolas Jarry.